cliff-rosen/jam-bot/_specs/asset_management_architecture.md

     user_id INT NOT NULL,
     scope_type VARCHAR(50) NOT NULL,     -- 'mission' or 'hop'
     scope_id VARCHAR(255) NOT NULL,      -- mission_id or hop_id
-    asset_key VARCHAR(255) NOT NULL,     -- The key name within the scope name VARCHAR(255) NOT NULL,
+    name VARCHAR(255) NOT NULL,
     type VARCHAR(255) NOT NULL,
     content JSON,                        -- Full content stored here